react-declarative/react-declarative/docs/code/OneContextProvider.md

 # OneContextProvider

-> Obsolete

-OneContextProvider provides a mutable context to form component fields with change detection.
+`<OneContextProvider />` provides a mutable context to form component fields with change detection.
 For example

 1. Provide getter function of entity in payload (async `fetch`)
 2. Pass id of entity to context property